sara-nl/clouddocs/Windows.markdown

 1. **In your local network:** Make sure your firewall (maybe in your home router) has port 3389 open for your laptop.
 1. **On the Windows VM:** Right-click on the Windows _Start_ button, and then choose option _Run_.
 A dialogue will pop up.
-1. **On the Windows VM:** On the dialogue that just popped up, type the following in the _Open:_ field: `gepedit.msc`.
+1. **On the Windows VM:** On the dialogue that just popped up, type the following in the _Open:_ field: `gpedit.msc`.
 A new window titled _Local Group Policy Editor_ will show.
 1. **On the Windows VM:** On the _Local Group Policy Editor_, navigate to _Computer Configuration_ > _Administrative Templates_ > _Windows Components_ > _Remote Desktop Services_ > _Remote Desktop Session Host_ > _Security_.
 1. **On the Windows VM:** Change the following two settings (doubleclick on each of them):
   * _Require use of specific security layer for remote (RDP) connections_ from _Not configured_ to _Enabled_, and then choose on the dropdown _Security Layer_, the value _RDP_.
-  * _Require user authentication for remote connections by using Network Level Authentications_ from _Not configured to _Disabled_.
+  * _Require user authentication for remote connections by using Network Level Authentications_ from _Not configured_ to _Disabled_.
 1. **On the Windows VM:** Restart your Windows.

 You should now be able to connect to your VM using a Remote Desktop client.

 ---
 ## Appendix: Alternative CPU topology configuration

 In the _Prepare your VM for production_ section, we wrote a way to configure your VM so that Windows will understand what to do with the cores the VM has available.
 However, some users have reported that the following helped them instead:

 ```
 <vcpu placement='static'>4</vcpu>
 <cputune>